 HAPPY MOTHER'S DAY!!!
 Especially to the mom of my kids, Debby.

-But when you think of great mom's, who springs to mind first?
+When you think of great mom's, who springs to mind first?
 Why, Queen Elizabeth of course!
-So for the first time ever, a blog post that combines Mothers' Day, the Queen of England, and baseball.

 In 1991 I was a rookie play-by-play announcer for the Baltimore Orioles.
 I kept a daily journal that year and sold it as a book.
 "It's Gone!...No, wait a minute"(my classic home run call unfortunately) was published by Villard and released in ’93.
 It’s available on Amazon or on a remainder table near you.
-Fifteen years ago today this is what happened:
+Her Majesty attended an Orioles game.
+Here is certainly the only Queen Elizabeth baseball story you'll ever read:

 WEDNESDAY, MAY 15, 1991, BALTIMORE